 Form 1099-NEC requires the payer’s and recipient’s name, contact information, taxpayer identification number (TIN), and an account number.
 The payer assigns an account number to identify the recipient in their system uniquely.

-The IRS issues some TINs like an employer identification number (EIN) and individual taxpayer identification number (ITIN) for resident aliens receiving Form 1099-NEC (and nonresident aliens) after they submit Form W-7.
+The IRS issues some TINs like an employer identification number (EIN) and individual taxpayer identification number (ITIN) for certain resident aliens without a Social Security number receiving Form 1099-NEC (and nonresident aliens) without a Social Security number after they submit Form W-7.
 The Social Security Administration issues the social security number (SSN) used as a TIN by an individual U.S. citizen.

 For security purposes, the 1099-NEC filer may present only the last digit of the TIN except on the IRS copy, which includes all TIN digits.

 Form 1099-NEC includes four checkboxes.
-If a Form 1099-NEC is Void or Corrected, check the box at the top of the form.
-Check the appropriate box if the FATCA filing requirement or 2nd TIN Notice applies.
-FATCA is Foreign Account Tax Compliance Act.
+If a Form 1099-NEC is Void or Corrected, check the applicable box at the top of the form.
+Check the appropriate box if the 2nd TIN Notice applies.
+In Box 2, you will check the box if “Payer made direct sales totaling $5,000 or more of consumer products to recipient for resale.”

 The “2nd TIN not.” box may be checked when the IRS sent the filer notice twice in the last three calendar years that the payee used an incorrect TIN.